-Disinfection installations shall be sited to permit convenient access during the operation period.
-These installations shall be sited with due consideration of possible danger to nearby population and of possible jeopardy from seismic fault zones.
+Disinfection installations shall be sited to permit convenient year round access during the operation period.
+These installations shall initially be sited with due consideration of possible danger to nearby population and of possible jeopardy from seismic fault zones.

-Guidance: Public water systems should work closely with local fire code officials to evaluate hazards associated with chorine gas when subdivisions or other populations encroach upon previously remote facilities or when new geologic hazards are identified.
+Guidance: Public water systems shall should work closely with local fire suppression authorities code officials to evaluate public hazards associated with on-site use of chorine gas, especially, when subdivisions or other populations newly encroach upon previously remote facilities or when new geologic hazards are identified.